We must be willing to give up the life we’ve planned, so as to have the life that is waiting for us.—- Joseph Campbell

 For those of you who don’t know, here’s a recap.
 I returned to Saint Paul after walking over 2,000 miles in New Zealand to the news that my job was eliminated.

-Richard has been my rock over these past few months, but after enduring days and weeks and then months of my alternating sorrow and panic, he gently suggested I get out of town for another walk.
+Richard has been my rock over these past few months, but after enduring days and weeks, and then months of alternating fear, outrage, sorrow and panic, he gently suggested I get right back on the trail.

-So, oddly enough, this moment has offered me an opportunity to quite literally “step into my future.”
+So, oddly enough, this moment of devastating loss is actually a gift of opportunity to quite literally “step into my future.”
 Next week, I’ll head to Seattle and begin walking south on the Pacific Crest Trail.

 There is something a little reckless about this decision.
 Shouldn’t she be looking for a job right now?
 You might ask.
 Didn’t she just return from another hike?
 This seems a bit selfish and indulgent.
 It’s irresponsible.
 All true.
 All valid.
 Those voices are a running dialogue in my head.